maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 _The student may not fill in part of a matrix._  If they do so, the remaining entries will be completed with `?` characters which render the attempt invalid.
 STACK cannot cope with empty boxes here.

+We cannot use the `EMPTYANSWER` tag for the teacher's answer with the matrix input, because the size of the matrix is inferred from the model answer.
+If a teacher really wants a correct answer to be empty inputs then they must use a correctly formatted matrix with `null` values

+    ta:transpose(matrix([null,null,null]));

 #### Text area ####

 Enter algebraic expressions on multiple lines.
 STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.